shopsys/shopsys/storefront/README.md

 [Jest documentation](https://jestjs.io)

-Jest test are used for unit testing of function or callback and to test static render of components.
+Jest tests are used for unit testing of function or callback and to test static render of components.
-The testing of components' functionality is better to use cypress tests in many scenarios.
+For the testing of components' functionality, it is better to use cypress tests in many scenarios.

 Best practice of storing tests is to keep it as close to tested component as possible.